AccessLab: Scientists to share evidence and skills to help decision making

 Each matched pair will live or work near to each other to build long-lasting relationships, based on personal interaction.
 This will allow for longer-term engagement within the community, who will make use of research findings, making the research more impactful.

-Researchers can express their interest in the project by applying to the open call - external link, which closes on Wednesday 23 May 2018.
+Researchers can express their interest in the project by applying to the open call - external link.
 Following a matching process and researcher training, the following AccessLab workshops will be held:

 Non-researchers interested in getting involved in AccessLab can contact FoAM at firstname.lastname@example.org.